Prospects for Higgs boson and new scalar resonant production searches in ttbb final state at the LHC: Event analysis

 \subsection{Detector-level}

-In order to accurately reproduce the realistic conditions of the LHC analysis, we apply following object selections (same as in SM $t\bar{t}H$ searches \cite{CMS:2018hnq}): \begin{itemize} \item electron (muon) candidates are required to have $p_T > 30$ GeV ( $p_T > 26$ GeV ) and $| \eta | < 2.1$; \item electron candidates in the transition region between the barrel and endcap calorimeters, $1.4442 < | \eta | < 1.556$, are excluded; \item electron (muon) candidates are selected if they have values of relative isolation discriminant $I_{rel} < 0.06$ ($I_{rel} < 0.15$); \item jets, reconstructed by anti-$k_T$ algorithm with a distance parameter of $0.4$, are required to have $p_T > 30$ GeV and $| \eta | < 2.4$; \end{itemize} and following events selections: \begin{itemize} \item events are required to have at least two b-tagged jets (at ``loose'' working point to match Delphes parameterization \cite{CMS:2012feb}); \item events are required to fulfill $p_T^{MET} > 20$ GeV condition; \item events with additional isolated selected leptons with $p_T > 15$ GeV are excluded from further analysis. \end{itemize} After application of the selections the main backgrounds are known to be $t\bar{t}$ (93\% of total background events), single top quark production (4\%), $W/Z + jets$ (2\%), $t\bar{t}+Z/W$ (0.4\%), SM $t\bar{t}+H$ (0.2\%) and diboson production process (0.01\%) \cite{CMS:2018hnq}.
+In order to accurately reproduce the realistic conditions of the LHC analysis, we apply following object selections (same as in SM $t\bar{t}H$ searches \cite{CMS:2018hnq}): \begin{itemize} \item electron (muon) candidates are required to have $p_T > 30$ GeV ( $p_T > 26$ GeV ) and $| \eta | < 2.1$; for the selected electron (muon) candidates the tracking efficiency of the CMS detector is varied from 0.83 to 0.95 (0.98 to 0.99). \item electron candidates in the transition region between the barrel and endcap calorimeters, $1.4442 < | \eta | < 1.556$, are excluded; \item electron (muon) candidates are selected if they have values of relative isolation discriminant $I_{rel} < 0.06$ ($I_{rel} < 0.15$); \item jets, reconstructed by anti-$k_T$ algorithm with a distance parameter of $0.4$, are required to have $p_T > 30$ GeV and $| \eta | < 2.4$; \end{itemize} and following events selections: \begin{itemize} \item events are required to have at least two b-tagged jets (at ``loose''\footnotemark working point to match Delphes parameterization \cite{CMS:2012feb}, defined by 10\% rate for misidentifying a light jet as a b jet); \item events are required to fulfill $p_T^{MET} > 20$ GeV condition; \item events with additional isolated selected leptons with $p_T > 15$ GeV are excluded from further analysis. \end{itemize} After application of the selections the main backgrounds are known to be $t\bar{t}$ (93\% of total background events), single top quark production (4\%), $W/Z + jets$ (2\%), $t\bar{t}+Z/W$ (0.4\%), SM $t\bar{t}+H$ (0.2\%) and diboson production process (0.01\%) \cite{CMS:2018hnq}.
 Background contributions from QCD multijet production is negligible.
 Thus, for the following study we are considering $t\bar{t}$ production process as main background of interest.